The Pete Holmes Show: Format and production

 In the show's first season, episodes began with a cold open pre-taped sketch, were followed by the opening titles, and a personal monologue delivered by Holmes.
 After the first commercial break, a remote segment or another sketch was shown, or a live comedy bit was performed.
 The third segment was a short interview, usually with another comedian.
 The show would close with another short comedy piece.
 The show's second run featured a less formal structure, relying more heavily on pre-taped interviews.
 Most notably, the final episode entirely lacked a monologue, and was closed with the show's only musical performance ("Poke" by Scott Hutchison of Frightened Rabbit).
-Unlike most late-night talk shows (including its lead-in, Conan), The Pete Holmes Show had a 60-minute format.
+Unlike most late-night talk shows (including its lead-in, Conan), The Pete Holmes Show had a half-hour format.

 The show was taped in front of a live studio audience on Stage 10 of the Warner Bros. lot in Burbank, California.
 For budgetary reasons, shows were not taped on the days they air.
 Conan O'Brien, Jeff Ross, Nick Bernstein, and Dave Rath are presumed to have been involved in production.
 Show highlights were posted on Pete Holmes's YouTube account.